min69u/Reforestation/README.md

-## Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+## I went to the doctor today and he told me I had type A blood but it was a type O.